Member Spotlight: Anoka Technical College

-High School Students Take Big STEP Toward Readiness for Technical College Programs
+High School Students Take Big STEM Toward Readiness for Technical College Programs

 At the same time that Anoka Technical College in Anoka, Minnesota, celebrated its ten year partnership with the Secondary Technical Education Program (STEP), college leaders invested in a unique program that provides hope for people who are without a job and without the skills needed to get a job.
 With three consecutive semesters of record-breaking enrollments, the 42-year-old college has earned the reputation as being the right place for technical and career education for high school graduates and for people seeking new or different employment opportunities.